-If your students have taken Star Reading tests, you can see a ZPD for each student on the Star Reading Range Report.
+If your students have taken Star Reading tests, you can see a ZPD for each student on the Star Reading Range Report and when you select a student's name in the Accelerated Reader Record Book.
 Determining a student's reading level (or a Grade Equivalent (GE) score from a standardized test such as Star Reading) and the student's ZPD will help you set an average book level goal and point goal with the student in Accelerated Reader.
 The ZPD, however, is approximate.
 Success at any reading level also depends on the student's interest and prior knowledge of a book's content.
 Teachers should use their professional judgment to adjust the level of books read to match an individual student's needs and interests.

 |Grade-Equivalent Reading Score

 Accelerated Reader provides recommendations for goals based on a student's GE score and ZPD.
 You can also find goal-setting guidance based on these scores in the Goal-Settings charts in the Accelerated Reader resources.

 To find a ZPD for a student reading in Spanish, the best strategy is for teachers to start students out at what the teacher estimates to be a comfortable independent reading level for the student.
 The teacher can make that estimate based on the student's performance with any reading material in Spanish that the teacher is already using and/or by having the student read a short passage aloud and gauging the student's fluency.
 Then, as the student reads books independently in Spanish, the teacher must watch the Accelerated Reader Reading Practice Quiz results closely.
 If the student averages between 85% and 95% on quizzes, the teacher knows the student is reading within the ZPD.
 If the student's average is below that, the teacher should lower the range.